HungNguyen686868/DeepReinforcementLearningNanodegree/project2/Report.md

 ### 4. Elu activation

 ELU has many advantages in comparison with RELU.
-It doesn’t have the dying ReLU problem.
+It has nonlinearity and linearity at the same time.
+In addition, it doesn’t have the “dying ReLU” problem.
+The drawback is that it’s slightly slower to train.
 The function tends to converge cost to zero faster and produces more accurate results.
 ELu can be considered as a merger between good features of ReLU & Leaky ReLU.

 In this project, I found that using Elu activation help the Actor-Critic network to converge quicker and stabler than using Relu activation.